The Internet Jungle

 The author has had almost every credit card and bank account compromised in the past five years.
 Most of the notices of these compromises arrive no earlier than 3 to 6 months after the event, sometimes not communicated up to 2 years after the incident.

-All we got for assurance was free credit monitoring for a limited period of time paid by the US gov.
+All we got for assurance was free credit monitoring for a limited period of time paid by the US Government, meaning you and me.

 While blogs are generally truthful, they are also infiltrated with lies and spoofing.

 On average, our business phone number is called at least 3-5 times per day by robo-calling devices which are illegal in Virginia.